 We can better serve you if you will observe the following practices:

-- If you are paying an amount in addition to your required monthly payment, please indicate on the coupon how you would like the additional funds applied (prepayment of future installment, principal payment, escrow payment, etc.)
+- If you are paying an amount in addition to your required monthly payment, please indicate on the coupon how you would like the additional funds applied, after any outstanding fees due are paid (prepayment of future installment, principal payment, escrow payment, etc.).

 We recommend you review your present coverage with your insurance agent to ensure that you are adequately protected in the event of damage to your property.
 If you choose to replace your policy, please notify us 30 days prior to the expiration date of your existing policy.

-Changes in your address will be processed upon receipt of a written request signed by all borrowers which indicates the reason for the address change and the new information.
-Please note that your loan may have an owner occupancy requirement and if you are no longer living at the property we will need further information regarding the nature of your mailing address change.
+Changes in your address will be processed upon receipt of a written request signed by all borrowers that indicates the reason for the address change and the new information.
+Please note that your loan may have an owner occupancy requirement and if you are no longer living at the property, we will need further information regarding the nature of your mailing address change.

-If you think that McCue Mortgage has made an error in reporting your mortgage payment history to the credit reporting agencies, please send your concerns in writing to:
+If you think that McCue Mortgage has made an error in reporting your mortgage payment history to the credit reporting agencies, please send your concerns in writing to email@example.com or :